A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: Analysis of the NVDRS Data

-We first want to find the empirical distribution of $\hat{\theta}$ under the null hypothesis $H : \theta = 0$.
-To do so, we need to fit the model again on the NVDRS data, this time using the probabilities in (\ref{prob_rasch_no_indep_unexp}) for both exposed and unexposed cases.
-The estimates are reported in Table \ref{estimates_theta_null}.
+A confidence interval for $\hat{\gamma}_E/\hat{\gamma}_U$ under the null hypothesis $H_0: \gamma_E/\gamma_U = 1.256$ can be obtained in the way explained is Section \ref{list_dependence}, by first fitting the incomplete model (\ref{incomplete_model}) under the constraint $\gamma_E = 1.256\cdot \gamma_U$ (the maximum likelihood estimators are reported in Table \ref{estimates_no_theta}) and then creating new populations.
+When fitting the model on these new populations, we get a $95\%$ confidence interval of $[1.097, 1.430]$, which means that $H_0$ is not rejected.
+The empirical distribution for the ratio is reported in the right panel of Figure \ref{empirical_distribution_thetahat}, together with the estimated ratio.

-Using those values, we generate $B = 1500$ new populations, each time removing the count corresponding to the cells $M^e_{000}$.
-Then we fit the incomplete model, and get the empirical distribution for $\hat{\theta}$ which is reported in Figure \ref{empirical_distribution_thetahat}, together with some of the quantiles and the observed value $\hat{\theta} = -0.020$.
+In the left panel of Figure \ref{empirical_distribution_thetahat}, instead, we have the empirical distribution of $\hat{\theta}$ under the null hypothesis $H_0 : \theta = 0$.
+It is obtained fitting the model on the NVDRS data using the probabilities $p^U_{xyz}$ in (\ref{prob_rasch_no_indep}) for both exposed and unexposed cases (the estimates are reported in Table \ref{estimates_no_theta}).
+Using those values, we generate new incomplete populations, and fit the incomplete model to obtain a $95\%$ confidence interval for $\theta$ under the null of $[-0.199, 0.193]$.
+Notice that, keeping all other parameters fixed, this range of values for $\theta$ can make the probability $p_{000}^E$ range in $[0.046, 0.093]$.